azdavis/millet/docs/manual.md

     quz
 ```

 When the formatter cannot format a file, it simply does nothing, and the file will not be formatted.
+It emits warnings pointing at the comments that prevented formatting.

 #### Configuration

 There are no options to configure the formatter.

 This is by design.
 More options means more [bikeshedding][bike-shed].

+The formatter does, however, respect the editor-configured tab size.

 [cm]: https://www.smlnj.org/doc/CM/new.pdf
 [marketplace]: https://marketplace.visualstudio.com/items?itemName=azdavis.millet